Averages of quadratic twists of long Dirichlet polynomials: Setup and results

 where the path of integration is on any vertical line segment from $a-i\infty$ to $a + i\infty$.

 We use the notation

 in what follows.
 Conjecture \ref{conj: recipe} then suggests

 \begin{conjecture} Let $a$ be a small fixed positive constant (e.g. $a = 1/10$).
-Given a set $A$ of complex numbers with positive real parts $\ll 1/\log D$ and imaginary parts $\ll D$, there is a $\delta > 0$ (depending on the number of elements in $A$) such that
+Let $H$ be any fixed positive number.
+Given a set $A$ of complex numbers with real parts $\ll 1/\log D$ and imaginary parts $\ll D$, there is a $\delta > 0$ (depending on the number of elements in $A$) such that